deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 ### A privacy note on IP-addresses

-Delta Chat does not store IP-addresses permanently anywhere and it does not expose IP addresses in the user interface or to webxdc apps.
+Delta Chat does not store IP-addresses anywhere and it does not expose IP addresses in the user interface or to webxdc apps.
 Iroh relay servers do not see all the IP addresses that user devices advertise to each other (for example relays don't see peer's WLAN addresses),